ada-lang-io/ada-lang-io/docs/arm/AA-TOC.md

         A.4.5 Unbounded-Length String Handling
         A.4.6 String-Handling Sets and Mappings
         A.4.7 Wide_String Handling
+        A.4.8 Wide_Wide_String Handling
+        A.4.9 String Hashing
+        A.4.10 String Comparison
+        A.4.11 String Encoding
+        A.4.12 Universal Text Buffers
     A.5 The Numerics Packages
         A.5.1 Elementary Functions
         A.5.2 Random Number Generation
         A.5.3 Attributes of Floating Point Types
         A.5.4 Attributes of Fixed Point Types
+        A.5.5 Big Numbers
+        A.5.6 Big Integers
+        A.5.7 Big Reals
     A.6 Input-Output
     A.7 External Files and File Objects
     A.8 Sequential and Direct Files